krmbzds/stars/README.md

 ## C

+- [netdata/netdata](https://github.com/netdata/netdata) - Architected for speed.
+Automated for easy.
+Monitoring and troubleshooting, transformed!
+- [okbob/pspg](https://github.com/okbob/pspg) - Unix pager (with very rich functionality) designed for work with tables.
+Designed for PostgreSQL, but MySQL is supported too.
+Works well with pgcli too.
+Can be used as CSV or TSV viewer too.
+It suppor
 - [yo8192/fcron](https://github.com/yo8192/fcron) - fcron is an advanced cron for Linux/Unix systems
 - [rvaiya/keyd](https://github.com/rvaiya/keyd) - A key remapping daemon for linux.
 - [libimobiledevice/libimobiledevice](https://github.com/libimobiledevice/libimobiledevice) - A cross-platform protocol library to communicate with iOS devices